lectures for peace 2024

 The astonishing beauty of the novel, however, is that at the very heart of disharmony and cacophony, the still, small voices of peace and resolution can yet be heard.
 This lecture will pick up on these fragmented, dispersed echoes, and their offer of hope and appeasement beyond and in spite of an inevitable countdown to war.
 Focusing particularly on the rich sonic environment, it traces what we might call a pageant of peace emerging from the gaps within the disruptive village performance.
 This medley of musical fragments, ‘stray voices’, random quotations and calls from the natural world will in turn be explored in terms of Woolf’s vivid interest in the radio.

 Although essentially on Between the Acts, the lecture will also evoke Woolf’s essay ‘Thoughts on Peace in an Air-Raid’ (1940).
-A copy of the essay will be attached to the hand-out.
+A copy of the essay will be attached to the handout.
+You can also find it on our Blog page on this website.

 Saturday 6 September 2025 live online